How to ship a car to another state

 Companies that rent tow dollies include U-Haul, Budget Truck Rental, and Penske Truck Rental.
 Apart from U-Haul, most dolly rental companies only allow you to use the dolly behind one of their rental trucks.
 It’s not usual for you to be allowed to tow with a rental dolly behind your car.

-How to tow a car with a car dolly
+How do you tow a car with a car dolly?

 When you use a tow dolly, you must hook your car up correctly before you start towing.
 If you want to know how to tow a vehicle on a car dolly, here are the steps you must follow: